FusionAuth/fusionauth-site/site/_posts/2021-06-15-sunfinity-fusionauth-python.md

 I understand that is not everyone's experience in IT.
 I have had some colleagues from an acquisition who didn't share the same ideas and outsourced everything possible.
 It didn't take long to realize they chose that path because they had little to no skill or even knowledge of how to do it themselves.
 They had no confidence and wanted a cushion of blame to fall on.

-In the end what they really lost was control and tons of $$ and their systems are a disorganized wreck where no one really knows how the system is cobbled together.
+In the end what they really lost was control and tons of $$.
+Their systems are a disorganized wreck where no one really knows how the system is cobbled together.
 Obviously size of business and scope of project play a key role in deciding on self hosting or using an off the shelf solution.
 For all the small to medium sized businesses I have worked for, self hosting has been a huge win in control, productivity and cost.

 Also, it is SUPER FUN and unimaginably rewarding to build the infrastructure yourself.